 Online Teaching Skills

-To teach a successful Hybrid course, an instructor must be comfortable and proficient with technology—using Blackboard and developing various online teaching skills, especially how to foster online discussions, online learning communities, address and manage student expectations and online learning problems.
+An instructor must be comfortable and proficient with technology—using Blackboard and developing various online teaching skills, especially how to foster online discussions, online learning communities, address and manage student expectations and online learning problems to teach a successful hybrid course.

 Course Goals and Solid Pedagogy OVER Technology

-Your course does not have to have the latest technology or many bells and whistles!
-It needs a solid blend of assignments and activities.
+Your course does not have to use the latest technology or lots of bells and whistles!
+It should be a solid blend of assignments and activities.

-Hybrid course Blackboard sites must be edited and kept up to date from semester to semester and week to week.
+Hybrid course Blackboard sites must be edited and kept up to date each semester and week.
 Online discussions must be read, commented upon and graded.